tanmoyie/Bayesian-Inference-Modeling/README.md

 # Summary
 **Situation**:
 Selecting the correct response technology for emergency oil spill response is difficult.
-This work will rank response technologies (from MCR, CDU, & ISB) considering Arctic environement.
+This work will rank response technologies (from MCR, CDU, & ISB) considering Arctic environment.

 **Task**: